Kranky Kids® Software Cheat Sheets

 First of all - remember this above all else when it comes to importing still and animated images into Final Cut Pro: FCP does not care what the DPI is - all that matters is what your pixel dimensions are.
 You need enough pixels (H x W) to fill your canvas screen.
 This Cheat Sheet only covers Flip Boom and FCP 5.

 Flip Boom publishes at a fixed pixel dimension of 500 x 375.
-If you import this size into FCP 5, you will get an image that's smaller than your canvas screen and FCP 5 will create a border - see below.
-(FCP 6 will automatically scale the Flip Boom animation up.):
+If you import this size into FCP 5, you will get an image that's smaller than your canvas screen and FCP 5 will create a border (see below):

 Flip Boom with FCP border